Innopolis-UAV-Team/ros-global-localization/README.md

 - `./docker.sh build` to build a docker image
 - `./docker.sh run` to run it
+- `./docker.sh rviz` to run it with rviz
 - `./docker.sh help` to get additional info